The 10 Best Football Movies of All Time

 The Longest Yard (1974)

 We’re talking the Burt Reynolds version of these particular football movies, not Adam Sandler’s.
 It’s the convicts versus the prison guards in this hilarious scrum.
 A sadistic warden, played by Eddie Albert (side note, did you know Albert won the Bronze Star in World War II for his actions during the battle of Tarawa?
 But here he’s the bad guy), asks a former pro quarterback Reynolds, now serving time in his prison, to put together a team of inmates to take on the guards.
 The warden then offers him early release if he throws the game.
 Will he or won’t he?
 As one character says to the QB, “You could have robbed banks, sold dope, or stole your grandmother’s pension checks and none of us would have minded.
 But shaving points off of a football game, man, that’s un-American.”
 Part of the film’s fun is picking out the football greats who have cameos, like Ray Nitschke, Joe Kapp, and Ernie Wheelwright.
+These inventions were predicted in books and movies.

 Friday Night Lights (2004)